 Tax credit available under the Low-Income Housing Credit Program

-Paper applications will be accepted only at the following address:
+For those applicants with prior approval to submit a Housing Trust Fund Corporation paper application, applications will be accepted only at the following address:

 NYS Division of Housing and Community Renewal